rhdunn/flite/README.md

 Requirements:

 * A good C compiler, some of these files are quite large and some C compilers might choke on these, gcc is fine.
 Sun CC 3.01 has been tested too.
-We have not yet tested the compiled under Visual C
+Visual C++ 6.0 is known to fail on the large diphone database files.
+We recommend you use GCC under Cygwin or mingw32 instead.
 * GNU Make
 * An audio device isn't required as flite can write its output to a waveform file.